freeCodeCamp/contribute/src/content/docs/how-to-add-playwright-tests.md

 await expect(page.getByText("Hello World")).toBeVisible();
 ```

 In cases where the elements cannot be queried using the above-mentioned locators, you can use the `data-playwright-test-label` attribute as the last resort.
-This attribute is used to identify elements in the DOM for testing with playwright only.
-It is not used for styling or any other purpose.
+This attribute should be used only in Playwright tests, and not for styling or any other purposes.

 For example: